This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 Front-end Page Builder Interface

 Like many of the best modern page builder plugins for WordPress, LiveCanvas has a front-end interface.
-This means that all of your customization work takes place through a WYSIWYG editor.
+This means that your customization work takes place through a WYSIWYG editor.
 In the past, with most plugins of this type, this work would have been carried out in the back-end of your WordPress website.
-This was inconvenient as the view of the page you were working on would look nothing like the version that your visitors would see when the content was published.
+This was inconvenient as the view of the page you were working on would look nothing like the version your visitors would see when the content was published.

 Here are some of the best features of the LiveCanvas page builder interface:

 To give you more creative freedom and the ability to work without worrying about making mistakes, LiveCanvas has an undo feature.
-This lets you revert back to the previous version of your custom page design should something you do not look how you thought it might.
+This lets you revert to the previous version of your custom page design should something you do not look how you thought it might.
 Now you can experiment with confidence, knowing that any mistakes you make can be quickly undone.

 Easy HTML and CSS Editing